v74c63t/Spotify-Browser-with-Handtracker/readme.txt

 5. Did you add a bonus feature to your submission?
 If so, what is it and how should we see it?
+Triggered search with enter by using keyup.enter with input

 6. Is there anything special we need to know in order to run your code?